 But they also make the oil glands in the skin increase in size, and therefore produce more oil, or sebum.
 Oily skin is more prone to acne, and blackheads, whiteheads and hard, pus-filled pimples, spots and cysts develop.

-Most young people grow out of their teenage acne as they reach their 20s but during these tender years, the right skincare routine can help to tackle the cause of acne, and not just the symptoms.
+Most young people grow out of their teenage hormonal acne as they reach their 20s but during these tender years, the right skincare routine can help to tackle the cause of acne, and not just the symptoms and types of pimples.

 Adult acne can be triggered by stress, taking the contraceptive pill, periods, pregnancy and the menopause.
 Some medications such as steroids and drugs that control epileptic seizures can also lead to the development of acne.

 If you have adult acne, we completely understand how you feel.
 Our co-founder Eileen suffered with acne for over 15 years and lost all hope in ever having acne-free skin.
 Which is why she was so excited to help develop Sönd Skincare, a regime that takes a different approach to all the other skincare promising to give freedom from and prevent acne.